 You can help bring the record up to date by recording plants, including the most common ones, in any areas of Hampshire you visit.
 You can submit thousands of records if you like, but even one will be useful!

-The main tasks for the 2017 season will be getting the remaining high priority tetrads recorded, and getting a minimum of 20% of the tetrads in each hectad down to low priority, which means that 80% of all the taxa recorded in that tetrad have post-2000 records.
+The main tasks for the remaining seasons (2018 and 2019) will be getting the remaining high priority tetrads recorded, and getting a minimum of 20% of the tetrads in each hectad down to low priority, which means that 80% of all the taxa recorded in that tetrad have post-2000 records.
 We shall also tackle individual species that seem to have surprisingly low representation post-2000.

 Visit the Priority Tetrads page to see in more detail where effort is needed, and where visits are being planned.